carloocchiena/django_boilerplate/issues_wip.md

 ### Landing Page
 - align about page button to the bottom of the card
 - strengthen the testing in test.py
+- add descriptions and snapshots to readme.md

 ### Social media clone
 - conform the use of "" and '' trhoughout the code
 - add login page
     - create a home page for non-logged in users (on a new branch)
     - create a flow for login\logon\interact with the app
+    - add login\register buttons
 - add unit tests
+- add descriptions and snapshots to readme.md

 HERE:
 - https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication